shumarb/designgurus/grokking-system-design-fundamentals/readmes/load-balancing.md

 ## Algorithms
 ### Round Robin
-- Technique: Distributes incoming requests to servers in a cyclic order by assigning a request to the first server, the moves to the second, third, until the last server, before starting again at the first.
+Incoming requests are distributed across the servers in a cyclic order (i.e.: Assign a request to the first server, then onto the second, until the last server, before starting again at the first).

 | Advantages                                                   | Disadvantages                                                                                                                                                                     |
 |--------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|